-An introductory course designed to assist the student with a successful transition to college.
-An overview of student responsibilities, college expectations, and success strategies will be discussed.
+An introductory course designed to assist students with a successful transition to college.
+An overview of student responsibilities, college expectations, college and career success strategies will be discussed.
 Students will learn about the college; its facilities, services, academic regulations, general education requirements, and certificate, degree and transfer options.
 Students will receive preliminary guidance in education planning.

 Pass/No Pass only.
 Non-degree applicable.
 110 CAREER DECISION MAKING 1 UNIT